piyushag-aws/uber-infra/README.md

   * **Cons**
     * There would be recurring cost for building custom data infrastructure.
 But this can be reduced with more optimized computer power as per the use cases.
 * **SQL vs No-SQL**
+* **Hybrid vs Self Managed Solution(DIY)**
+* **No information mentioned in papaer about on premsis computation**
+ *  Few simple ML models can be deployed on premsis.
+ *  Avoid queries always to cloud for dashboard metrics
+* Caching layer looks to be missing.